 About Nipple Correction

-You are an ideal candidate for nipple correction surgery if you are in overall good health, at a stable weight, are not breastfeeding, and are past childbearing.
+You are an ideal candidate for nipple correction in Northern California if you are in overall good health, at a stable weight, are not breastfeeding, and are past childbearing.
 Typically, women wish to address the following:

 - Elongated or stretched nipples

 - Correct the projection of the nipple

 - Improve the overall shape and size of the nipple